-Entry Permit : This is issued while entering Bhutan and is only valid for travelling upto or within Thimphu and Paro.
-Entry Permit can be obtained in 4 ways.
+Entry Permit : You need to obtain Entry Permit while entering Bhutan and is only valid for travelling upto or within Thimphu and Paro.
+Entry Permit can be obtained at 3 designated places.

 Bhutan Consulate, Kolkata : If you are from Kolkata, you may apply for Entry Permit at Kolkata Bhutan Consulate around 3 months in advance to get the permit in advance.Kolkata Immigration Office have stopped issuing permits.
 This option is no more valid.